joaomdsg/go_island_adventure_challenge/challenges/README.md

 ## Got stuck? 🏖️

-If you hit a roadblock, don't sweat it!
-You can always cheat 🏴‍☠️
+If you hit a roadblock, don't sweat it...
+You can always cheat! 🏴‍☠️

-## Solutions 💎

 Aye, it be true.
 The solutions to these here challenges aren't lost to the sea.
-They're safely stashed away in the 'buried_treasure' directory, waiting for some brave soul to unearth them.
+They're safely stashed away in the [buried_treasure](../burried_tresure/) directory, waiting for some brave soul to unearth them.
+Here, you can have the key: 🗝️

-But remember, explorer: with great power comes great responsibility.
-The true adventure lies not in the destination, but the journey.
-So, we advise you not to dig up these solutions unless ye find yourself marooned, stuck between the rock of the challenge and the hard place of a relentless error message. 🦜

-If ye find yourself in such a pickle, then by all means, let the 'buried_treasure' guide your way.
-But tread lightly, and remember: every challenge solved by your own wits is a victory against the unpredictable seas of coding.
-So, keep sailing, keep exploring, and make every line of code your own adventure! ⚓️🌊

 Alright, that's enough chit-chat.
 Time to dive into the challenges and start your Island Adventure Challenge.
 Good luck, and happy coding, explorer! 🏝️😎